minshi123/gitlab/doc/user/project/status_page/index.md

 ## How to set-up

-To use GitLab Status Page you first need to setup your account details for your cloud provider in the operations settings page.
+To use GitLab Status Page you first need to set up your account details for your cloud provider in the operations settings page.

 NOTE: **Note:**
 At this time only AWS S3 is supported as a deploy target.